StatisticalPopulationGenomics-2ndEd/moments/example2/README.md

 ## Example 2: Inferring a model from empirical data

-In this section, we use moments and its Demes interface to infer a 3-population model of archaic admixture with empirical data.
+In this section, we use `moments` and its `demes` interface to infer a 3-population model with empirical data.
 Our data set consists of samples from two modern human populations sequenced in the 1000 genomes project- the Mende from Sierre Leone (MSL) and British from Great Britain (GBR)- and a single Neandertal individual from Vindija cave in Croatia.
 We construct a simple model of the out-of-Africa expansion of modern humans and the following admixture with Neandertals.

 ### Estimating the SFS from sequence data